 Meet The Upswing Poker Pros

-Nick Petrangelo is the lead tournament coach at Upswing Poker.
+Nick Petrangelo is the lead tournament and live cash game coach at Upswing Poker.

 Nick was a top athlete at a Division III college in New York who was consumed with studying, hockey, and golf.
 But when he was sidelined and subsequently forced to retire from sports due to a serious concussion, Nick turned to poker to fill the void.